joelshaw/react-drawer/README.md

 ## Using the Component

 Reusing this component is incredibly simple.
-Within the 'main.js' file located within the 'src' directory is where the drawer component gets loaded.
+Within the `main.js` file located within the `src` directory is where the drawer component gets loaded.

 You've probably noticed we're added the title dynamically to the component using `props` within the main file.
 There are several reasons why this is happening, but the main reason is for easy component identification.
 (Say you're reusing this component 25 times.
 Being able to easily see your drawer's title will make your life significantly easier.)

+#### Adding New Content
+Because this component needs to be highly adaptible to new content, we're pulling in drawer content dynamically.
+In this example the content is being pulled from the Content component (`src/components/content.js`).
+If the content needs to change, you can do so by adding

 ----

-## Accessibility